-{\em Brachiating states -- } Before turning to the more relevant case of two-dimensional zero-polytopes, we briefly want to highlight one-dimension polytope with two equally degenerate solutions.
+Before turning to the more relevant case of two-dimensional zero-polytopes, we briefly want to highlight one-dimensional polytopes with two equally degenerate solutions.
 This is the integrable situation for the convex roof as for the concurrence: here every $(n,1)$ decomposition is optimal, giving the same result for the tangle.
 This case has been analyzed in Ref.~\cite{regula2016geometric,regula2016entanglement} and it could be observed also in this work. \\ The symmetric case for type $4Y$ with two values $p_i$ with opposing phases is the only one occurring in the transverse models.
 The exact convex roof is obtained from a standard procedure, with corresponding pure states located precisely in the poles of the sphere as for the symmetric GHZ-W mixture\cite{LOSU}.
 Interesting is the asymmetric case for which a case study is shown in Ref.~\ref{app:case-studies-4Y}.

 Polytopes of type $2N$ occured for the XX model with non-orthogonal field.
 In these cases we have run an extra analysis of general $(2,1)$ decompositions for optimality due to an initial error in the algorithm.
-Both $(2,1)$ decompositions have been analyzed with the states corresponding to the real parts $z_{0;i}$, $i=1,2$.
+Both $(2,1)$ decompositions have been analyzed with the states of the zero-polytope corresponding to the real parts $z_{0;i}$, $i=1,2$.
 It is found that the respective minimum is either in the middle or at the end points, hence for $(1,1)$ decompositions.
-The minimal tangle was found in the center $z_{0;i}$ that lied closer to the state in consideration.
-We want to stress that a minimum elsewhere on the Bloch sphere would mean that a state with complex part would be singled out that forms an optimal $(2,1)$ decomposition; i.e., the same would be true for the corresponding complex conjugated images of these states.
+The minimal tangle was found in the center $z_{0;i}$ which minimizes the distance to the mixed state in consideration; thus, it maximizes the corresponding weight on the zero-states.
+We want to stress that a minimum elsewhere on the Bloch sphere would indicate that a state with complex part would be singled out that forms an optimal $(2,1)$ decomposition; i.e., the same would be true for the corresponding complex conjugated images of these states.
 This would enlarge the optimal decomposition to $(2,2)$ type.
 This has never been found optimal in the model of consideration.